CalebWei0601/RestaurantRec/README.md

 This is what inspired me to try and build this project - a restaurant recommender that takes a moody message describing what the gang would like to eat today (in the ideal case).

 Currently with the help of Google API I have obtained information and reviews on more than 1300 restaurants in Singapore.
-The next step is to come up with a reliable NLP model that would allow me to compare similarities between the user input message and these reviews, and output the restaurant that most resembles the input message.
+I have also used the SBERT model avaialble on sbert.net to reliably predict a user input query and come up with top comments that associate with the input.

-The plan is to then wrap it in Flask and Bingo!
+The next step is to wrap it up into an application.
+The current plan is Flask.

 I'll update this as I go.